-The General Educational Development exam, published by GED Testing Service, is the most widely-used and best-known HSE test.
-The cost varies by state, but in general, the cost is around $120 for the entire battery of four individual subtests, though, in some states, the cost is considerably higher or lower.
+The General Educational Development exam, published by GED Testing Service, is the most widely used and best-known HSE test.
+The cost varies by state, but in general, the cost is around $144 for the entire battery of four individual subtests, though, in some states, the cost is considerably higher or lower.

 The GED comes with four separate subtests in the academic fields of Reasoning through Language Arts, Science, Mathematical Reasoning, and Social Studies.
 The subtests take between 70 and 150 minutes to complete.
 Test-takers must, on each GED section, attain a 145 score on a scale that runs from 100 to 200.

-Some states require state residency and test-takers need to be at least 16 years of age and not hold a high school degree or be signed up for another educational program.
+Some states require state residency, and test-takers must be at least 16 years of age and not hold a high school degree or be signed up for another educational program.
 For 16- and 17-year-olds, additional requirements apply.
 All these requirements also apply to the HiSET exam.
 As said earlier, the GED is available only in a computer-based format.

 GED testing includes various types of questions such as multiple-choice, fill-in-the-blank, draggable, and short-answer, and students must also write an essay (extended response).

 Most states administer the GED exam.
-The following states, however, do NOT USE the GED test: Indiana (HiSET); Iowa (HiSET); Louisiana (HiSET); Maine (HiSET); Missouri (HiSET); Montana (HiSET); New Hampshire (HiSET); Tennessee (HiSET); West Virginia (HiSET).
+The following states, however, do NOT USE the GED test: Iowa (HiSET); Louisiana (HiSET); Maine (HiSET); Tennessee (HiSET); West Virginia (HiSET).

 The HiSET (short for “High School Equivalency Test”) has been available since early 2014.
 This HSE exam, like the other options, covers academic fields that are taught in high school.
-The minimally required age for this exam is also usually 16 though for applicants 16 and 17 years old, specific requirements apply.
+The minimum required age for this exam is also usually 16, though for applicants 16 and 17 years old, specific requirements apply.